Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

-Although our constructions provide a connection between graph homology and motivic Galois groups, it is not yet clear whether one can deduce a natural geometric action of the motivic Galois group of the category $\mathcal{MT}(\Z)$ on $H^0(\GC_2)$ as \eqref{WillwacherGRT}, \eqref{MTZinjection} suggest.
-The case of wheel graphs may be a first step in this direction, since computations suggest their canonical motivic integrals are proportional to motivic odd zeta values, which are dual to the generators $\sigma_{2n+1}$ of the motivic Lie algebra.
+Although our constructions provide a connection between graph homology and motivic Galois groups, it is not yet clear whether one can deduce a natural geometric action of the motivic Galois group $G^{\mathrm{mot}}_{\mathcal{MT}(\Z) }$ on $H^0(\GC_2)$ as \eqref{WillwacherGRT} and \eqref{MTZinjection} might suggest.
+The wheel graphs may be a first step in this direction, since computations suggest their canonical motivic integrals are proportional to motivic odd zeta values, which are dual to the generators $\sigma_{2n+1}$ of the motivic Lie algebra.

-Many of the constructions in this paper are valid more generally for certain classes of regular matroids, which warrants further investigation.
+Finally, many of the constructions in this paper are valid more generally for certain classes of regular matroids, which warrants further investigation.
 Indeed, linear combinations of matroids whose edge contractions are graphs may provide a possible source, and explanation for, non-trivial homology classes in $\GC_2$.